Table of Contents

 - Students must apply for need-based financial aid each year; financial aid awards are NOT automatically renewable.
 We cannot guarantee that the same level of funding will be available each academic year.
 Funding levels from the federal government, the state, and the University change each year.
 As a result, need-based financial aid packages may vary annually in content as well as total amounts from year to year.
-The Office of Financial Aid at KSU reserves the right to change packaging policies annually.
+The Office of Scholarships and Financial Aid at KSU reserves the right to change packaging policies annually.

 - If your permanent home address changes at any time, it is your responsibility to notify the University of your change of address immediately.